ascholerChemeketa/armTutorial/_sources/Memory/Data.rst

 .. warning::

    Failure to align memory when switching between bytes and words is a common mistake.
    The program will assemble just fine, but when a load instruction tries to access miss-aligned memory, there will be an error.

-   When in doubt, add ``.align`` after each chunk of data.
-Extra aligns are ignored, so better safe than sorry.
+   When in doubt, add ``.align`` any time you have allocated some bytes and need to switch to allocating words.
+If you use an ``.align`` when the next chunk of memory would already be aligned, the directive will be safely ignored.

 Here are some samples of using the data and align directives: